Assessing the Fertility Status of Men with Spinal Muscular Atrophy (SMA)

 To assess changes of fertility status over time, study participants will be eligible to undergo an additional semen analysis every 12 months for the duration of the 2-year study period.

-A one-time attempt at sperm cryopreservation will be offered to men interested in fertility preservation for up to a period of 24 months.
+An optional one-time attempt at sperm cryopreservation will be offered to men interested in fertility preservation for up to a period of 24 months.

 STUDY DESIGN